 20%

-We test how cleanly each jacket fits under hardshell rain jackets, checking for bulk, arm movement restriction, and interior shell snagging.
+We assess how cleanly each jacket fits under hardshell rain jackets, checking for bulk, arm-movement restriction, and interior shell snagging, from spec data and owner feedback.

 Durability & Value